-If you are considering renewing your membership right now, know that your timely support will make an immediate impact on our operations and programs.
+If you are considering joining or renewing your membership right now, know that your timely support will make an immediate impact on our operations and programs.

 I don’t know my Member ID.
-How can I reserve my timed e-tickets?
+How can I reserve my dated e-tickets?

 How many free member general admission e-tickets do I get?